pycom/pymakr2-private-beta-test/README.md

 ## Settings

 To connect to your board, use the `settings` button on the right top of the terminal to go to the plugin settings.
-You can also use cmd-, (ctrl-, on Windows and Linux) and navigate to the rkamyp package settings.
+You can also use cmd-, (ctrl-, on Windows and Linux) and navigate to the rkamyp2 package settings.

 Fill in the correct IP address or comport for your device.
 If you changed your username and password to something else than `micro` and `python`, please update them accordingly if you connect over IP.
 Username and password are not required when using serial.